coldbox-modules/cbPlaywright/README.md

 ### Playwright CLI

-To interact with the Playwright CLI, use `commandbox-cbplaywright:
+To interact with the Playwright CLI, use `commandbox-cbplaywright`:

 ```sh
 playwright-cli